Why an Information Security Program Is Important

 Maintaining the integrity of sensitive data means maintaining its accuracy and authenticity of the data.
 This means that sensitive data must be protected from accidental or intentional changes that could taint the data.
 File permissions and access controls are just a couple of things that can be implemented to help protect integrity.

 This doesn’t just apply to lost or destroyed data, but also when access is delayed.
 Developing a disaster recovery plan and performing regular backups are some ways to help maintain availability of critical assets.

+By focusing on the protection of these three pillars of information security, your information security program can better ready your organization to face outside threats.
 For more information on how to develop your information security program, or for help developing your policies and procedures, contact us today.